-Therefore, a relationship is ‘de facto’ if, on balance, enough of these indicators are present to suggest that any two unmarried people are in fact in a relationship of significant commitment to each other.
+Therefore, a relationship is ‘de facto’ if, on balance, enough of these indicators are present.
+The balance of indicators should show that there is a relationship of significant commitment.

 4. “Will my kids be taken away from me if I see a psychologist?”

 This is another family law myth that no doubt comes from a misconception that you must be unfit or unwell if you need to see a psychologist or counsellor.
 However, seeing a mental health professional – like any medical professional – could equally be seen as evidence of insight into one’s own well-being.

 The main consideration here is whether it is relevant to what is in the “best interests of the child.”

 5. “Does no bruise mean I can’t prove family violence in court?”

 This is an important family law myth to address because the Courts now acknowledge that family violence is more than just physical violence.
 The unfortunate reality is that we often see clients who do not realise they are in violent situations themselves.
 This is largely due to this limited understanding of what family violence actually is.

 Far from just physically violent behaviour that causes visible injury, “family violence” also extends to behaviour that is coercing, controlling and/or causes fear to a member of your family.
 In the absence of of physical proof of injury, there are many other ways to demonstrate evidence of family violence.
 For example:

-- Bank records that demonstrate one-sided patterns of economic behaviour could be used to indicate economic violence.
+- Bank records that demonstrate one-sided patterns of economic behaviour may indicate economic violence.

 - Expert evidence from psychologists, counsellors and other medical practitioners can be brought in as evidence of either the actual impact on you or the likely impact of certain threatening types of behaviour.